 As of July 2018, departments have collectively received 4,500 comments on various regulations and have identified 12,448 regulatory restrictions for elimination.
 This represents a targeted reduction of 11% out of the 113,112 regulatory restrictions in the Missouri Code of State Regulations at the start of the initiative.

-The review deadline was extended by Executive Order 18-04 and is currently set to conclude on September 30, 2018.
+The review deadline was extended by Executive Order 18-04 and concluded on September 30, 2018.

 On January 10, 2017, the Missouri Governor’s office issued Executive Order 17-03, ordering a mandatory review of all 10,000+ rules in the Code of State Regulations by May 31, 2018.
 The initiative was colloquially called “No MO Red Tape” to target unnecessarily burdensome regulations or other government processes that did little to protect or improve public health and safety.